kparasha/kparasha.github.io/README.md

 - **Integration with PEFT**: Leveraging the Parameter-Efficient Fine-Tuning library from Hugging Face
 - **Adapter Management**: Support for saving, loading, and merging trained adapters

-QLoRA enables fine-tuning of large models on consumer hardware, reducing memory requirements by up to 65% compared to full fine-tuning.
+QLoRA enables the fine-tuning of large models on consumer hardware, reducing memory requirements by up to 65% compared to full fine-tuning.

 ## Inference Server